jakobkmar/SimpleKotlinMail/guide/docs/client.md

 A mailer instance is connected to an SMTP server capable of sending emails (e.g. [Postfix](http://www.postfix.org/), paid services or Gmail).

-For a list of free SMTP servers have look into [this list by mailtrap](https://blog.mailtrap.io/free-smtp-servers/).
+For a list of free SMTP servers have a look into [this list by mailtrap](https://blog.mailtrap.io/free-smtp-servers/).
 If you want to configure a send-only postfix server, read [this tutorial](https://blog.mailtrap.io/setup-smtp-server/).

 #### Create a Mailer